nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - [bin/nexial-project](../userguide/BatchFiles#nexial-project): Now supports creation of project.properties
    if it doesn't exist.
 - create error log when exception ocurrs to help improve RCA.
+- update mail configuration, including `nexial.mailHeader` and `nexial.mailFooter` information at the end of each script execution.

 ### [Nexial Interactive](../interactive)